melissawen/melissawen.github.io/_posts/2020-03-21-a-tangle-issues.md

 1. Using a VM to run both kms\_enable\_cursor subtests: pipe-A-cursor-alpha-transparent/opaque, I put some pr\_info to check the path of execution inside vkms features.
-With this, I could understand better the process of planes blend and crc computing and also check if every time that I run a subtest, all steps are executed.
-From the opaque-subtest episode of crashing, I figured out an unstable behavior after check that the test fails and any pr\_info inside vkms functions are not printed.
+With this, I could understand better the process of planes blending and crc computing, and also check if every time that I run a subtest, all steps are executed.
+From the opaque-subtest episode of crashing, I figured out an unstable behavior, I verified that the test fails and any pr\_info inside vkms functions are not printed.
 I asked Siqueira about this problem, and he suggested to dive inside the [hrtimer/vblank operations](https://siqueira.tech/report/add-infrastructure-for-vblank-and-page-flip-events-simulated-via-hrtimer-in-vkms/) to check if something is causing a delay.
 A code snippet that deserves attention and may be involved in this problem is at vkms\_composer.c:

 ``` /*